 Examples of Bad Work History

-There is no definitive list of what constitute "bad experience" on a job application.
+There is no definitive list of what constitutes a "bad experience" on a job application.
 However, some common examples are as follows:

 The one thing that comes to mind when you think of a bad work experience would be getting fired from a job.
 Involuntary terminations which result because of misconduct are difficult to explain to a prospective employer because no employer wants to take on an employee who is going to be disruptive or participate in bad behavior at the workplace.
 In other words, why hire a problem?
 The reasons for leaving a job that people put on job applications often can be a little frightening for a prospective employer who may not feel like taking a gamble on someone who could turn out to be a bad hire.

 Possible Solution: Applicants who have a discharge in their work history will want to include additional language to offer an opportunity to explain the circumstances around the discharge.
 In the space which allows for the reason of separation, it is important to be truthful but to include language such as "can explain further."
 A discharge from a job does not need to mean the end of your ability to get further employment.

 Job seekers have gaps in their employment history due to a variety of reasons.
 Some individuals choose to take time off from work to have children, become stay at home moms or dads, change careers, care for a sick parent, become self-employed, etc. Others have gaps in their employment because they cannot find a job after a layoff, involuntary termination, business closure, etc. In today's economy, it is not unusual for an individual to have a hard time finding that next job, and, therefore, have a gap in their employment history.